Best payment plans for real estate projects in

 charges) are sometimes added.

-final payment—they represent the transition from being an “investor” to
+transition from being an “investor” to becoming a legal

 When purchasing property in